After Dark (Andy Gibb album): Recording

 The album was recorded in May, continuing in October and finishing in November 1979 at the Criteria Studios.
 "Desire" was originally a Bee Gees song that was recorded in 1978 on the sessions of Spirits Having Flown with Barry on lead vocals but was later dropped on the album.
 Andy's version was recorded on 30 May 1979.
 Related songs that were not released from the sessions include, "Warm", "Back to the Wind" (both written by Andy), and "For You" (written by Barry).
 Andy and Olivia Newton-John had previously performed "Rest Your Love on Me" on a UNICEF show in January that year, and later she agreed to record it in the studio as part of the album track on this album.
 His rendition of "Warm Ride" by the Bee Gees which was an outtake from Saturday Night Fever sessions was also included on this LP.
 Years later, co-producer Albhy Galuten said of it, "I don't know how that got on there".
 The title track and "Wherever You Are" features Andy and Barry singing together.
 The ballad "Dreamin' On" closes the album.

-Aside from producing this album, arranging the orchestra on some songs, played synthesizer on the album, Galuten also co-wrote "Falling in Love With You" with Barry.
+Aside from producing, arranging the orchestra for some songs and playing synthesizers, Galuten also co-wrote "Falling in Love With You" with Barry.
 The album also features guitar work from famous session musician Hugh McCracken as well as The Brecker Brothers, Randy and Michael.

+Release

+In March 1980, the last of Gibb's top ten singles charted just ahead of the album's release, "Desire".
+Two duets with family friend Olivia Newton-John followed as singles, "I Can't Help It", which reached the top twenty, and "Rest Your Love on Me".
+Unlike the Bee Gees version of "Warm Ride", Andy's version was recorded in slower tempo and was not sung in falsetto.